 Victoria will soon become the fourth Australian jurisdiction (following Queensland, the Australian Capital Territory and the Northern Territory) to introduce workplace manslaughter offences.
 The Workplace Safety Legislation Amendment (Workplace Manslaughter and other matters) Bill 2019 will become law in Victoria on 1 July 2020.

-What are these new workplace manslaughter laws?
+What are these new workplace manslaughter laws in Victoria?

 An expansion of existing OHS legislation, the new laws criminalise negligence on the part of a Person Conducting a Business or Undertaking (PCBU) resulting in workplace death.

 Under the existing Occupational Health and Safety (OHS) Act 2004 (VIC), employers must already “provide and maintain a working environment that is safe and free of risks to health, so far as is reasonably practicable”.